Modules and imports

 worker_verification_steps(worker)Return the worker's canonical verification_steps list

-workflow_session(...) returns a normalized session dict that includes the current transcript, message count, summary, persisted run metadata, and a usage object when the source run captured LLM totals: {input_tokens, output_tokens, total_duration_ms, call_count}.
+workflow_session(...) returns a normalized session dict that includes the current transcript, message count, summary, persisted run metadata, workflow_id when one is available, and a usage object when the source run captured LLM totals: {input_tokens, output_tokens, total_duration_ms, call_count}.

 For background or delegated execution, use the worker lifecycle builtins (spawn_agent, send_input, resume_agent, wait_agent, close_agent, list_agents) directly from the runtime, or the worker_* helpers above when you need the normalized request/provenance views.